-A neuromuscular disease is a disorder that affects the muscles and its nervous control.
+A neuromuscular disease is a disorder that affects the muscles and their nervous control.
 Neuromuscular disorders are the conditions caused by impaired neuronal activity of the nerves that control the voluntary muscle activities.
-Children's with neuromuscular disorders often experience muscle pain or weakness, muscle twitching, cramping, numbness and tingling, muscle stiffness causing joint deformities and sometimes difficulty in swallowing and breathing.
-Neuromuscular disorders in children may be present at the time of birth or may be developed at later stages of life.
+Children with neuromuscular disorders often experience muscle pain or weakness, muscle twitching, cramping, numbness and tingling, muscle stiffness causing joint deformities, and sometimes difficulty in swallowing and breathing.
+Neuromuscular disorders in children may be present at the time of birth or may develop at later stages of life.
 Abnormality of different components of the lower motor neuron may cause different disorders.

 Abnormality of peripheral nerves and muscles

-- Cerebral palsy: Cerebral palsy occurs in infants or in early childhood that affects body movements, balance, posture, and muscle coordination.
-It is the result of damage to one or more brain parts that controls muscle movements.
-Babies with cerebral palsy may delay in reaching, developmental stages such as sitting, rolling, crawling, or walking.
-Treatment includes physical therapy, occupational therapy, use of specialized equipments, and medications to reduce spastic movements and prevent seizures.
+- Cerebral palsy: Cerebral palsy occurs in infants or in early childhood and affects body movements, balance, posture, and muscle coordination.
+It is the result of damage to one or more parts of the brain that control muscle movements.
+Babies with cerebral palsy may delay in reaching developmental stages such as sitting, rolling, crawling, or walking.
+Treatment includes physical therapy, occupational therapy, use of specialized equipment, and medications to reduce spastic movements and prevent seizures.

 Abnormalities of the Neuromuscular Junction

-- Myasthenia gravis: Myasthenia gravis is an autoimmune disorder in which your child's immune system makes antibodies to block that signal.
-It blocks the messages sent by the brain to the muscle.
-Children's with myasthenia gravis often have trouble in eye and eyelid movement, facial expression and problems with chewing, swallowing and holding up their head.
+- Myasthenia gravis: Myasthenia gravis is an autoimmune disorder in which your child's immune system makes antibodies to block the messages sent by the brain to muscles.
+Children with myasthenia gravis often have trouble with eye and eyelid movement and facial expression as well as problems chewing, swallowing and holding up their head.
 Medications are used to help improve neuromuscular transmission and increase muscle strength.
-Sometimes, thymectomy, the surgical removal of the thymus gland helps to reduce the symptoms.
+Sometimes thymectomy, the surgical removal of the thymus gland, helps to reduce the symptoms.

 - Congenital Myasthenic Syndrome (CMS): This condition causes generalized weakness of voluntary muscles and muscle fatigue involving all the muscles controlling mobility, eye movement, swallowing and breathing.